NTP Interleaved Modes

 You need a little magic.

-In the protocol described in the NTP specification and implemented today the transmit timestamp is captured before the MD5 digest is computed and the packet is sent, while the receive timestamp is captured after the packet is received.
-For enhanced accuracy it is desirable to capture the timestamps as close to the wire as possible; i.e., with hardware assist or with a modified driver.
+In the protocol described in the NTP specification and reference implementation up to now, the transmit timestamp, which is captured before the message digest is computed and the packet queued for output, is properly called as a softstamp.
+The receive timestamp, which is captured after the input driver interrupt routine and before the packet is queued for input, is properly called a drivestamp.
+For enhanced accuracy it is desirable to capture the transmit timestamp as close to the wire as possible; for example, after the output driver interrupt routine.

-The problem is, while the receive timestamp could in principle be piggybacked in the receive buffer, the transmit timestamp cannot ordinarily be transmitted in the same packet.
+In other words, we would like to replace the transmit softstamp with a drivestamp, but the problem is the transmit drivestamp is available only after the packet has been sent.
 A solution for this problem is the two-step or interleaved protocol described on this page and included in the current reference implementation.
-In this experimental variant the transmit timestamp for one packet is actually carried in the immediately following packet.
+In interleaved modes the transmit drivestamp for one packet is actually carried in the immediately following packet.
 The trick, however, is to implement the interleaved protocol without changing the NTP packet header format, without compromising backwards compatibility and without compromising the error recovery properties.

-Currently, the reference implementation uses only software timestamps (softstamps).
-The receive softstamp is captured at software interrupt time and before the buffer is queued for later processing.
-The reference implementation captures a softstamp before the message digest routine and another after the send-packet routine.
-In this design the latter timestamp can be considered most accurate, as it avoids the kernel latencies and queueing mechanisms.
-The difference, called the interleaved or output delay, varies from 16 ms for a dual-core, 2.8 GHz Pentium 4 running FreeBSD 6.1 to 1100 ms for a Sun Blade 1500 running Solaris 10.
+The reference implementation captures a softstamp before the message digest routine and a drivestamp after the output interrupt routine.
+In this design the latter timestamp can be considered most accurate, as it avoids the various queuing and transmission latencies.
+The difference between the two timestamps, which is called the interleaved or output delay, varies from 16 μs (microseconds) for a dual-core Pentium running FreeBSD 6.1 to 1100 μs (microseconds) for a Sun Blade 1500 running Solaris 10.

-Interleaved modes can be used only in NTP symmetric and broadcast modes.
+Interleaved mode can be used only in NTP symmetric and broadcast modes.
 It is activated by the

 xleave option with the